ArixElo/B250M-Z270-macOS-EFI/README.md

 ## Issues during normal usage (this note will be updated):
 - There's some problem with macOS updates, basically i can't able to update normally,
-- iMessage and FaceTime are logging off after 5s of use.

 ## What's working:
 - Intel HD Graphics 630 VGA and HDMI outputs (full graphics acceleration and DRM),